And Then A Couple Hours Later, I Was Born

 - Leon Redbone then returned to sing Big Time Woman and again, I'm very intrigued by his overall style.

-- This was followed by another Great Moment in History where Gandhi's daughter decided to opt to be evil constantly wanting to own guns, which was an interesting history lesson to me after looking her up when the episode was over.
+- This was followed by another Great Moment in History where Gandhi's daughter opted to be evil continually wanting to own guns, which was an interesting history lesson to me after looking her up when the episode was over.

 - OH NO...
 IT'S MR. BILL in his introduction to the cast of SNL/

-- Finally, the show ended on a lesbian marriage where there must have been some historic references to the two brides because it got quite the reaction when their names were revealed.
+- Finally, the show ended on a lesbian marriage where there must have been some historical references to the two brides because it got quite the reaction when their names were revealed.